jeswin/nsoap/README.md

 If the return value is an object, and it contains a property with the same name as the default function name, and if the value of the property is a function, it is invoked.

 That may sound confusing, let's look at an example.
-Assume that the default function name is unchanged, or "index".
+Assume that the default function name is unchanged (ie, "index").
 The addTwoNumbers() function returns an object with a property named "index" which is a function.
 Since it matches the default function name, it is invoked.

 ```javascript
 // The app